 Only those students who meet eligibility requirements by means of residence will be permitted to use school bus transportation for the purpose of travel to and from school.
-Other vehicles owned by the District or operated under contract with the School District shall transport no more children than the manufacturer suggests as appropriate for such vehicle.
+The District may use motor vehicles other than school buses for the purpose of transporting students.
+In addition, the District may enter into ridesharing agreements for the purposes of transporting students.

 Exceptions to the eligibility requirements may be made for siblings of disabled students who ride transitional buses.
 Transitional buses are defined as general education buses that have a capacity of 65 or more students that transport regular education students as a normal route but that also have supports installed to provide service for disabled students.
-Where a disabled sibling is in the same grade level grouping as a non-disabled sibling (Kindergarten - $5^{th}$ grade, $6^{th}$ Grade at Bridger, $6^{th}$ - $8^{th}$ grade at Nowlin Middle School, $7^{th}$ - $8^{th}$ grade at Bingham Middle School and Pioneer Ridge Middle School, and $9^{th}$ - $12^{th}$ grade), parents may make a sibling ridership request.
+Where a disabled sibling is in the same grade level grouping as a non-disabled sibling (Kindergarten - 5^{th} grade, 6^{th} Grade at Bridger, 6^{th} - 8^{th} grade at Nowlin Middle School, 7^{th} - 8^{th} grade at Bingham Middle School and Pioneer Ridge Middle School, and 9^{th} - 12^{th} grade), parents may make a sibling ridership request.
 A sibling ridership request is a request for a non-disabled sibling to ride a transitional bus with a disabled sibling to the school attended by the disabled sibling.
 Such requests must be made through the building administrator for the school attended by the disabled sibling and will only be granted if the following conditions are met: